Ruth Lowe: Songwriter

 The song "I'll Never Smile Again" was first heard on the Canadian Broadcasting Corporation's (CBC) radio program Music By Faith, in an arrangement by Canadian musician Percy Faith, who would soon go on to fame in the US and the world.
 Approximately a year later, Lowe passed a copy of the tune to a guitarist in the Tommy Dorsey band, Carmen Mastren, hoping to have Dorsey hear the tune.
 Dorsey initially passed on the song, giving it to Glenn Miller, but then had it arranged for his young singer, Frank Sinatra, and the Pied Pipers.
 It was an early, major hit song for Sinatra.
 Lowe wrote the lyrics for another Frank Sinatra hit, "Put Your Dreams Away (For Another Day)".
 She and her son Tom Sandler wrote the song "Take Your Sins to the River" for The Travellers.

 Personal life and legacy

 In 1945, Lowe married Nathan Sandler and the union produced two sons, Tommy and Stephen.

 Lowe died of cancer in 1981.
 "I'll Never Smile Again" was inducted into the Grammy Hall of Fame in 1982.

 In 2020, Until I Smile at You: How One Girl’s Heartbreak Electrified Frank Sinatra’s Fame!, a biography written by Peter Jennings with Tom Sandler, Lowe’s son, was published by Castle Carrington Publishing.

 In 2021, Ruth's Wonderful Song, a children's book biography by Jennings, was published by Tellwell Talent.

+in 2022, Canadian writer and filmmaker Jamila Pomeroy optioned and began development of a screen adaptation of Until I Smile at You.